Lorenson-Cabbana/ansible-role-openstack/README.md

 * Routers
 * Networks
-* Compute Instances (with persistent storage only)
+* Compute Instances, including updating metadata
 * Security groups (including rules and application to Compute instances)

-The following has not (yet) been included in this role:

-* Volumes (beyond the default volume that is created with a Compute instance with persistent storage)
+* Volumes

 This role will also setup the following: